A Winter Hiking Playbook

 Before You Go

 I usually start planning a winter hike at least a few days in advance.
 I watch the weather forecast for specific mountains (try here and here) but also the general area.
 People have different preferences when it comes to weather but for me, there are a few red flags that will lead me to postpone a hike.
 Among these are freezing rain (or really any rain in winter) and extremely high winds.
 Warmer temperatures can mean sloppy conditions and challenging temperature regulation.
-I personally enjoy cold temperatures (around 10 degrees Fahrenheit) as I sweat easily and the cold allows me to regulate my temperature more easily.
+I personally enjoy cold temperatures (around 10 degrees Fahrenheit) as I am a heavy sweater and the cold allows me to regulate my temperature more easily.
 The weather often dictates changes to my gear.
 For example, an exceptionally cold day might mean that I wear toe warmers when I normally would not.
 It can also impact your choice of route.
 On a windy day, you might opt for a hike with minimal above-tree line exposure.

 It's also important to understand the general conditions in the area you are hiking.
 DEC posts a weekly conditions report here.
 This is a great place to check for announcements, snow accumulation levels, and other general information about conditions in the park.
 Several groups on social media are excellent clearinghouses for up to date and highly specific information about trails (try "Adirondack Trail Conditions").
 Knowing the conditions of the trails helps me plan my trip.
 Well-used (broken) trails with enough snow to cover obstacles like roots and rocks may mean it's possible to move faster even than in summer.
 These are good conditions for a long hike.
 Conversely, a recent snowfall can mean that trails are unbroken.
 Breaking trail is time-consuming and exhausting.
 While it's part of winter hiking fun, it can drastically shift your timetable.
 Other conditions can also be useful to know such as the conditions at stream crossings or the presence of treacherous ice on steep routes.